USD ($)

 A switch in computer networks is at the heart of this management, directing data packets between devices within a network.
 Understanding the role of switches and how they differ from other network devices, such as routers, is key to maintaining a smooth and reliable network infrastructure.

-In this article, we will learn about network switches, look at various types of switches and switching techniques.
+In this article, we will learn about network switches, look at various types of switches, and discuss switching techniques.
 We have also shared some popular network switches in the market and their prices.

 What is a Switch in Computer Networks?

-A switch in computer networks is a device that connects various devices (like computers, printers, or servers) within a Local Area Network (LAN).
+A network switch is a device that connects multiple devices (such as computers, printers, and servers) within a Local Area Network (LAN).
+It forwards data packets intelligently, unlike hubs that broadcast to all devices, ensuring efficient communication.

 Did you know?